How a Subway franchisor served up a better employee and customer experience by fine tuning his talent strategy.

 We now have the right people in the right roles, and that is having a positive impact on customer service and return visits.
 The Behavioral Assessment pays for itself.

-“Any franchisor that invests in their workforce assessment tools will see turnover diminish,” Jackson stated.
-“As a screening tool, the Behavioral Assessment has made our hiring process more productive by enabling us to hire people who we know will stay on board long term.
+“Any franchisor that invests in these workforce assessment tools will see turnover diminish,” Jackson stated.
+“As a screening tool, our Behavioral Assessment has made our hiring process more productive by enabling us to hire people who we know will stay on board long term.
 This method has certainly increased our retention and lowered our training costs.”

 Enthusiasm for the tools spread throughout the seven franchises.
 Subway employees embraced the Behavioral Assessment’s insights, noticing greater self-awareness and a better understanding of their colleagues.
 In fact, our methodology became so ingrained at Jackson’s restaurants that all employees had their behavioral patterns added to their name tags for easy reference.
 This resulted in more effective communication and better decision-making.